-If the corporation distributes its retained earnings to it's shareholders as a dividend, they must include the dividend in their individual income tax return where it is subject to taxes a second time (at the personal level).
-Hence, double taxation.
+If the corporation distributes its earnings to it's shareholders as a dividend, the recipients of the dividend must include it in their individual income tax return where it is subject to income taxes a second time at the personal level.

 If an asset that appreciates in value is held inside a corporation and the asset is subsequently sold by the corporation at the higher value, the gain will be taxed at the corporate level at corporate income tax rates..

-Now assume the same facts, except, your organized as an LLC (a pass-through entity).
+Now assume the same facts, except, you're organized as an LLC (a pass-through entity).
 Assume your personal tax bracket is 15 percent.

-If you own real estate inside a corporation you could lose property owned by the corporation should you be sued personally or if the corporation be sued.
+If you own real estate inside a corporation and the corporation is sued, property owned by the corporation could be lost.

 For example, if you own an office building and someone slips on the lobby floor because your maintenance worker failed to mop up a spill from a broken bottle, the corporation could be sued.